adaptyvbio/egfr_competition_1/README.md

 The databases that we checked are SwisssProt, THPdb, USPTO and binders designed by [Cao et al. (2022)](https://www.nature.com/articles/s41586-022-04654-9).
 The scripts can be found in the [scripts](scripts) folder.

+### Expression and "nc_adjusted_expression"

+The "expression" values reported in the data package are based on the protein loading on the sensor during the affinity assay, which is computed directly from the raw processed data.
+In some cases, higher levels of non-specific binding may cause certain samples to show unexpectedly high loading.
+These samples are reference-subtracted against the negative control (buffer) and cross-verified with an additional assay for protein quantification.
+The "nc_adjusted_expression" values are calculated using this process.

 ## Experimental Workflow

 ### DNA Design